colalb1/Interest-Rate-Forecasting/README.md

 In short, one may control the $\alpha_i$ and $\sigma_i$ terms for each risk to represent market conditions accurately at a given interest rate.
 If you are interested in more of the statistical-theoretic nuance (classification of generating equations, canonical representation, moments of the rates, etc.) of this model, read Section 3 of [the paper](https://arxiv.org/abs/2402.07503).

+## Programmatic Optimizations

+**Loop-blocking**

+Also known as loop-tiling, this improves computation speed by breaking down large blocks/loops into smaller blocks/tiles that fit into various levels of cache more efficiently.
+Smaller blocks of data allow the data to stay in the smaller, faster caches (L1 or L2) and reduce cache misses since there are fewer evictions.
+This allows for multi-level cache utilization that can be tuned using programs such as [Intel VTune](https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html).
+One may adjust the block size constant for optimal efficiency.

 ## TODO: